 Where is Camp Reece Located?

-Camp Reece is located at Skidmore College in Saratoga Springs, nestled in the beautiful Adirondack Mountains in Upstate New York.
+Camp Reece is located by Lake George in the beautiful Adirondack Mountains in Upstate New York.

 When was Camp Reece founded?